No Result

 You Need This Time, Too

 You may think parents don’t need to be away from their adult children as much as they need to be away from their parents.
 But I argue that we do.
-We need this time to discover who we can be without our children, unearth our hidden gifts, and contribute to the world in ways that reflect our new phase.
+We need this time to discover who we can be without our children.
+We need to unearth our hidden gifts and contribute to the world in ways that reflect our new phase.

-Our adult children want us to focus on ourselves now, not on them.
+Besides, our adult children want us to focus on ourselves now, not on them.
+My children told me as much.
 This is their time—it’s our time, too!

 Make Friends With Solitude

 Empty-nesting or estrangement can provide a useful window of time spent in solitude.
 That could mean rebuilding a social circle through shared interests.
-It could also mean using this time away from your adult children to learn or teach yourself something new.
+It could also mean using this time to learn or teach yourself something new.

-Remember when you told yourself you wished you had time to learn to play a musical instrument, paint, cook ethnic cuisine, or travel abroad?
-Well, this is the perfect time for you to do all or any of the things you used to talk about doing if only you had the time and money.
+Remember when you told yourself you wished you had time to learn to play a musical instrument?
+How about learning to paint, cook ethnic cuisine, or travel abroad?
+Well, this is the perfect time for you to do those things you used to talk about doing if only you had the time and money.

 Time To Do Some Things You Never Had Time To Do

-In closing, have you ever been overwhelmed by a project and gotten stuck?
+In closing, have you ever gotten stuck in the middle of a project?
 Your creative juices dried up, you were fresh out of ideas, and the project exhausted you.
-But then you stepped away, perhaps out of pure exhaustion or feeling defeated or overwhelmed.
+But then you stepped away in pure exhaustion, feeling defeated.
+And then something miraculous happened when you went back.

 The Value of Stepping Back

-Well, this is what I hope for you in your relationship with your adult children.
+Well, this is what I hope for you and your adult children.
 Step away for a while and then revisit some of the dynamics of the relationship with a fresh mind.
 It will serve you and your adult children well.
+And that’s the goal, isn’t it?
+We want everyone to win.

 ShareTweet